-For a motivational strategy to work, you need to have more to offer than this classical trio.
+For a motivational strategy to work, you must have more to offer than this classical trio.
 As an exercise, select two employees and try to determine what motivates each of them – and their differences.
-Then, identify what you can do to meet each person’s individual needs.
+Then, identify what you could do to meet each person’s individual needs.

 Motivating Your Staff With Their Own Desires